Advanced Testing

 Personalisation & Holistic Perspective

-Conventional testing aligns with general treatment guidelines that often follow a one-size-fits-all model.
-Functional testing supports a highly individualised approach, integrating data from stress response, diet, environmental exposures, and even genetic predispositions to create tailored health strategies.
+While routine testing guides care based on general treatment guidelines, functional testing supports a more individualised strategy.
+It integrates data from stress response, diet, environmental exposures, and genetic predispositions to create tailored health strategies.

 Proactive Health & Early Intervention